 Duolingo is great for that!

-Filling out the Application Form: 3.5i-l Interpretation Services
+Filling out the Application Form: - Interpretation Services

-3.5i.
-Please confirm that you will have interpretation support available for the first year?
+1.6h.
+Please confirm that your group will have interpretation support available for the first year.

-3.5j.
-How will you ensure that interpreters are available 24/7 for the first week the resettled family are in the UK?
+1.6i.
+How will your group ensure that an interpretation service is available 24/7 for the first week the resettled family are in the UK?

-EXAMPLE ANSWER: We currently have two Arabic speaking volunteers, and we will recruit additional volunteers, who will be available during the day.
+EXAMPLE ANSWER: We currently have three Arabic speaking volunteers who will be available during the day.
 We will use telephone interpreters from XX telephone interpreting service in the evenings.
 If volunteers are not available for important appointments, we will hire professionals from XX to assist us.

-3.5k.
-How will you ensure that there is sufficient interpretation resource available to support the resettled family during the intensive first four to six weeks?
+1.6j.
+How will your group ensure that there is sufficient interpretation resource available to support the resettled family during the intensive first four to six weeks?

 Do you have a rota for volunteers?
 Any plans to recruit volunteer interpreters?
 Will you provide training for volunteer interpreters?